CASTLE-FWK/castle-fwk.github.io/_posts/2017-05-21-CASTLE-is-live.md

 Follow the intructions on [github.com/CASTLE-FWK/CASTLE](github.com/CASTLE-FWK/CASTLE) to install and get modelling!

-If you encounter bugs, please file bug-reports or just email Lachlan
+If you encounter one of the many bugs, please file bug-reports or just email/tweet/pm Lachlan.

 The first public version is [Barad-dûr](https://en.wikipedia.org/wiki/Barad-d%C3%BBr)